 - Weekly Seminar Reflection Papers.
 Complete each week's reading before the Monday of that week.
 Write a one-page reflection paper.
 Include a short paragraph summary for each chapter assigned, questions you may have from the reading, as well as points for discussion during our class seminar.
 You WILL be called on in class to comment on the readings.
 Prepare something to say!
-Reflection papers are due at 12:30pm every Tuesday. - Community Engagement Project.
+Reflection papers are due at 12:30pm every Monday. - Community Engagement Project.
 Conduct a significant project during the quarter.
-Spend a minimum of 1 hour in an unfamiliar cultural environment practicing participant observation, as well as 10 hours in service to the same community.
+Spend a minimum of 2 hours in an unfamiliar cultural environment practicing participant observation, as well as 10 hours in service to the same community.
 Project examples will be provided in class.
 Document your work in a two page paper.
 Project must be approved in advance with the instructor.

-Projects will be presented to the class on Thursday, May 12th.
+Projects will be presented to the class on Wednesday, February 2nd.

-- Peer Inquiry Group Project.
-Each peer inquiry group is responsible for identifying an essential cultural question or need, and developing an answer using independently conducted research in conversation with the course readings.
-Each peer inquiry group's research will be written up in a PowerPoint Presentation.
-Each group will share their PowerPoint in a 15 minute presentation during class.
+Class Handbook.
+Each peer inquiry group is responsible for identifying an essential cultural question or need, and developing creative solutions for lasting change using independently conducted research in conversation with the course readings.
+Each peer inquiry group's research will be written up in a three page paper and shared in a 10 minute presentation during class.
+I will bind all group's papers into a book, titled Our Handbook for Creative Cultural Solutions.
+This handbook will be distributed to each student at the end of the quarter.
 After the group project is completed you will assign grades to the other members of your peer group according to their participation.
 Peer reviews will hold 40% of the grading weight for this project.

-Group project presentations will be on Thursday, June 16th. - Assessment Portfolio.
+Group research presentations will be on Wednesday, March 16th.

+Assessment Portfolio.
 Choose from a list of deliverables to demonstrate your knowledge.
 Based on these choices, turn in a variety of assessment pieces in an organized portfolio.
 While this course focuses on skills, we also learn theoretical principles related to sociology in general.
 You will be tested over that information.
 Tests will include both objective (i.e., multiple choice, true false, matching) and subjective (i.e., short answer and essay) questions.
 This portfolio will serve effectively as your final exam.

-Portfolios are due by Thursday, June 16th at 1:30pm.
+Portfolios are due by Wednesday, March 23rd at 3pm.